 How Good TypeScript Types Improve AI Code Suggestions

-I've run the same prompt through GitHub Copilot on a React codebase with strict TypeScript interfaces versus a codebase that used any everywhere.
-The difference in suggestion quality was immediate, with proper types, Copilot completed useQuery calls with correct generic parameters and accurate property names on the first attempt.
-With any, it guessed wrong on the response shape half the time.
+Run the same prompt through GitHub Copilot on a React codebase with strict TypeScript interfaces and on one that uses any everywhere.
+The difference in suggestion quality is immediate, with proper types, Copilot completes useQuery calls with correct generic parameters and accurate property names on the first attempt.
+With any, it guesses wrong on the response shape half the time.

 This matters more than ever in 2026.
 Tools like Copilot and Claude Code read your type definitions when generating completions.
 A well-typed User interface tells the model exactly which fields exist, what types they are, and what operations make sense.
 An any type tells it nothing, you get generic boilerplate at best, subtly broken code at worst.